How to Define Your Product Strategy

 Fast forward to 2005 when I joined Netflix.
 I shifted my focus from satisfying customers to delighting them.
 I also learned about the balancing act of delight and margin, and what makes products hard-to-copy.
 And I learned to articulate a product strategy — a set of hypotheses for how to delight customers in hard-to-copy, margin-enhancing ways.

-In 2010, I applied these approaches at Chegg, the textbook rental and homework help startup.
-Today, Chegg is a public company with a market cap of $4.5B.
+In 2010, I applied these approaches at Chegg, the textbook rental, and homework help startup.
+Today, Chegg is a public company with a market cap of $10B.
 I expect Chegg will grow in value just as Netflix did over the last ten years.

 Crisp execution and high-cadence experimentation are critical, but having a clear product strategy supercharges your efforts.
 Strategic thinking enables you to think ahead, to effectively “skip quarters,” and to build enduring value.

-What follows is a series of short essays that provide a step-by-step approach to defining your product strategy:
+What follows is a series of short essays that provide a step-by-step approach to define your product strategy:

 - #1 “The DHM Model”